 The shift pedal is located on the left side of the motorcycle and is used in combination with the clutch lever when shifting the gears of the 6-speed constant-mesh transmission equipped on this motorcycle.

 Brake lever

-The brake lever is located at the right handlebar grip.
-To apply the front brake, pull the lever toward the handlebar grip.
+The brake lever is located on the right side of the handlebar.
+To apply the front brake, pull the lever toward the throttle grip.